microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windows-setting-api-overview.md

 #### Payload types

-Some payload types have a special role in the Windows settings backup process.
+The payload types described in this section have a special role in the Windows settings backup process.

 #### windows.data.platform.backuprestore.deviceprofile